KaijuML/personal-website/content/gallery/cocktail.md

 ______

-Pour gin, sirup, lime and basil leaves into a shaker with ice.
+Pour gin, syrup, lime and basil leaves into a shaker with ice.
 Shake until cold.
-Place in a glace and top with sparkling water.
+Place in a glass and top with sparkling water.

+<sub>1: Equal-parts sugar and water.
+Shake until sugar is disolved.